dmenezesgabriel/workflower/docs/source/job.md

 ### Alteryx

-Alteryx job use definition tell the job to use `workflower.operators.alteryx.AlteryxOperator`, which once called will run an Alteryx `.xymd` file on command line, if the machine has a valid Alteryx installation and active license.
+Alteryx job use definition tell the job to use `workflower.application.operators.alteryx.AlteryxOperator`, which once called will run an Alteryx `.xymd` file on command line, if the machine has a valid Alteryx installation and active license.

 The Alteryx workflow `path` must be present on job's yaml definition.